This article originally appeared on VICE UK

 Coomber is a believer in the "coke chancer" theory.

 "Not all drug dealers operate on a rational, economic level," he told me.
 "Some who end up selling drugs are opportunists who don't know what they're doing.
-I could see a scenario where someone unfamiliar with the drug trade obtains the heroin, by either stealing or finding it, presumes it's cocaine and tentatively sells some of it on at clubs, cafes or bars – hence the fact tourists are the victims – and continues to do so, unaware of what is going on."
+I could see a scenario where someone unfamiliar with the drug trade obtains the heroin, by either stealing or finding it, presumes it's cocaine, and tentatively sells some of it at clubs, cafés, or bars—hence the fact that tourists are the victims—and continues to do so, unaware of what is going on."

-"If a 'death dealer' wanted to kill purposively, this is an inefficient scatter gun approach," he said.
-"If he wanted to use drugs, he would be more likely to simply add something toxic to actual cocaine, the stuff people wanted, rather than try to trick them with a completely different substance, which a 'taste' would reveal straight away.
-Also, why not use a gun, which is more efficient, reliable, predictable and, perhaps more importantly, sends a clearer symbolic message?"
+"If a 'death dealer' wanted to kill purposively, this is an inefficient scatter-gun approach," he said.
+"If he wanted to use drugs, he would be more likely to simply add something toxic to actual cocaine, the stuff people wanted, rather than try to trick them with a completely different substance, which a 'taste' would reveal straightaway.
+Also, why not use a gun, which is more efficient, reliable, predictable, and—perhaps more important—sends a clearer symbolic message?"

 Deaths of tourists who take white heroin sold as cocaine have occurred in countries such as Cambodia, where the purer form of heroin is cheaper than cocaine.
-In 2009, two British tourists in their thirties – businessman Mark Ganley and sports journalist David Hunt – died in their hotel room after snorting white heroin through a bank note.
+In 2009, two British tourists in their 30s—businessman Mark Ganley and sports journalist David Hunt— died in their hotel room after snorting white heroin through a bank note.
 In 2012, another journalist, 27-year-old Kristy Cadman-Jones, died on her honeymoon in Phnom Penh after snorting white heroin she thought was cocaine.

 The only hope now is that this man gains a sense of the fear that has gripped the city where he sleeps.

-"Shaun was fun-loving, athletic and a good lad," Steve Courage told me.
-"I hope the person selling the drugs that put [Shaun and Bradley] in such a mess realises what he's doing and understands the pain he's causing.
+"Shaun was fun-loving, athletic, and a good lad," Steve Courage told me.
+"I hope the person selling the drugs that put [Shaun and Bradley] in such a mess realizes what he's doing and understands the pain he's causing.
 People dealing drugs should at least know what they're selling.